-- Attend meetings to become familiar with the operation of our Early Childhood Program - Familiarise with the role of the Parents and Citizens' Association. - To support your children's classes in any way possible. - To ensure your children attend school on a regular basis and give notice of absences within 10 days. - To keep in touch with your children's teachers on matters concerning your children's health and well being. - To bring and collect your children ON TIME. - If you wish your children to be collected by someone other than yourself, please notify staff with written confirmation. - If the need arises to collect your child during the session a form must be completed at the school office.
-This form is then handed to the teacher. - We ask that you wait outside your children's classrooms until the session ends and to please collect them promptly.
+- Attend meetings to become familiar with the operation of our Early Childhood Program - Familiarise with the role of the Parents and Citizens' Association and School Board - Support your children's classes in any way possible. - Ensure your children attend school on a regular basis and give notice of absences within 10 days. - Keep in touch with your children's teachers on matters concerning your children's health and well being. - Bring and collect your children ON TIME. - If you wish your children to be collected by someone other than yourself, please notify staff with written confirmation. - If the need arises to collect your child during the day, a form must be completed at the school office.
+This form is then handed to the teacher. - At the end of day, we ask that you wait outside your children's classrooms until the session ends and to collect them promptly.
 Many children of this age find it a very upsetting and frightening experience if their parents arrive late to collect them. - Do not allow your child to play on the equipment before or after school.